 Now we have shown that it can be done, and we have a valuable tool for finding genes and other factors that slow down the aging process.

 Surprisingly, the cells produced by the supercentenary have transformed with the same ease as the others.
-They also noticed that the supercentennial-derived stem cells appeared to have "reset" their telomeres.
+They also noted that the supercentennial-derived stem cells appeared to have "reset" their telomeres.

 Cellular age?
 From 114 years to zero